aaflakiyan/RL-Contact-Rich-Path-following/README.md

 # RL-Contact-Rich-Path-following
-This repository showcases the use of a simulated cutter on a KUKA robot, coupled with vision, to instruct a Reinforcement Learning (RL) agent in following a contact-rich path across various surfaces.
+This repository showcases the use of a simulated cutter on a KUKA robot, coupled with vision, to instruct a Reinforcement Learning (RL) agent in following a contact-rich path across various surfaces (The gazebo simulation part is not included).

 ![cutting](https://github.com/aaflakiyan/RL-Contact-Rich-Path-following/assets/48828461/9a77b855-ba6a-41e6-94ac-945db1853238)

 ##Installation